 Some people call a roundup page a “sneeze” page.
 Basically, this is a page centered around a theme that repurposes old content and draws the reader to read more on a topic.
-Here at WHSR, we do a monthly roundup, for example.
+Here at WHSR, we do a monthly roundup and an index list of our best blogposts, for example.

 That format allows us to highlight that month’s content to our readers.
 It makes it easy for readers to read through the roundup and see which articles they might have missed that appeal to them.

 A roundup page can also center around a theme.
 Let’s say you run a recipe blog.
 You have a lot of older posts on your site that are still valuable, but aren’t getting as much attention because they are pushed to older post pages.
 You can highlight these fabulous recipes again by creating a roundup page on something like “lemon desserts” and share a link and short description to each of these articles.